Dealing with Unexplained Infertility

 What Does an Unexplained Infertility Diagnosis Mean?

-An unexplained fertility diagnosis essentially means that, while we have been able to rule out many issues that could be a cause of infertility, we are unable to explain why a person is having trouble conceiving.
-There are numerous things that can compromise a person’s infertility, and several tests and exams that must be performed before someone can truly be diagnosed as having unexplained infertility.
+An unexplained fertility diagnosis essentially means that, while we have been able to rule out many issues that could be a cause of infertility, we are unable to explain why a couple is having trouble conceiving.
+There are numerous things that can compromise a couple's infertility, and several tests and exams that must be performed before unexplained infertility can be diagnosed.

 An unexplained infertility diagnosis tells us that a thorough fertility evaluation has been performed and results show: